christo-auer/eilmeldung/docs/llm-development.md

-# Using an LLM as a tutor to learn rust for developing my TUI RSS reader eilmeldung (and what I tell my students)
+# Learning rust through an LLM to develop eilmeldung (and what I tell my students)

 This document explains why and how LLMs were used in the development of [eilmeldung](https://github.com/christo-auer/eilmeldung), and shares lessons learned from this experiment in learning Rust through LLM assistance.
 Here is the end result: